KRuschmann/Sale_of_Shares_Advisor/README.md

 Furthermore, the program requires the perpetual growth rate as an assumption to calculate the terminal value of a company.
 The perpetual growth rate is the growth rate at which a company is expected to continue growing into eternity.
 Since it cannot realistically be assumed that companies will continue to grow into perpetuity at high rates, a perpetual growth rate in line with the average growth of the GDP is a reasonable assumption.
 The program therefore applies a rate of ```3.00%``` in accordance with the growth rate of the global GDP.

 Finally, a time horizon of 5 years is assumed for the projection of future free cashflows.
 The shorter the projection period, the larger is the contribution of the terminal value to the total value of the company.
 On the other hand, an excessively long projection period is also not desirable, as it is extremely difficult to reasonably estimate the individual cash flows for each of the future years.
 Hence, a time span of 5 years provides a reasonable approach in corporate valuations.
+This number can of course be customized as desired by the user.

-### Step 3: Historical data & Free Cashflows
+### Step 3: Historical Data & Free Cashflows

 The next step is to gather all the historical data of a company that is required for the valuation process.
-The program automatically collects all the necessary figures (such as historical EBIT, Tax expenses, D&A, Capex and changes in Net Working Capital) and calculates the free cashflows of the past three years.
+The program automatically collects all the necessary figures (such as historical EBIT, Tax expenses, D&A, Capex and changes in Net Working Capital) from the Yahoo Finance API and calculates the free cashflows of the past three years.

 ### Step 4: WACC (Cost of Capital)